MGAPS Executives and Officers

 Postdoctoral Officer

 The Postdoctoral Officer serves as a liaison between postdoctoral fellows and graduate students in the department.
 It is the officer’s job to keep postdocs informed of MGAPS initiatives and encourage their involvement in MGAPS affairs.
-This positions is currently open.
+This position is currently open.
+Contact the current MGAPS president if you wish to fill this position.

 email: N/A